 Tighten your abdominal muscles when standing or changing positions.
 That way you use your muscles as a "supportive splint."
 This will encourage healing as well as lessen pain.

 Within eight hours after surgery, your nurse will help you get out of bed and walk around the room.
-The next day, you will be up to go to the bathroom and walk in the hallways.
 The first few times are hard, but it gets easier.
 Walking is one of the most important things you can do to speed your recovery.

 You may want to lean forward or stoop to help protect your incision.
 Try not to.
 If you stand up straight, the weight of your abdominal organs will be off your incision.
 This will be less painful.
 Also, gently supporting your incision with your hands or a pillow will ease the pain.